-- (a) A person shall set out the following information, calculated for the calendar year using SQM ON.130 - ON.135, in an emission report prepared for a calendar year in respect of hydrogen production at a facility. - (b) Report the - (1) total annual quantity of CO2 emissions, expressed in tonnes (t); - (2) total annual quantity of CO2 recovered or captured, expressed in tonnes (t) and whether the CO2 is for downstream use, on-site production or for permanent storage - (3) total annual quantity of hydrogen production, expressed in tonnes (t); and - (4) total annual quantity of hydrogen purchased, expressed in tonnes (t). - (c) Indicate if the CO2 under (a)(2) that is recovered or captured is for downstream use, on-site production or for permanent storage. - (d) Report the total annual quantity of feedstock charged, reported by feedstock type, expressed in: - (1) cubic metres (m3), for gaseous quantities; - (2) litres (I), for liquid quantities; - (3) tonnes (t), for non-biomass solid quantities; and - (4) bone-dry tonnes (t), for biomass-derived solid fuel quantities. - (e) For each feedstock type reported under section ON.132 (d), report the annual weighted average carbon content expressed in - (1) kilograms (kg) of C/kilograms (kg) of feedstock, for gaseous quantities; - (2) kilograms (kg) of C/kilograms (kg) of feedstock or kilograms (kg) of C/cubic metres (m3) of feedstock, for liquid quantities; and - (3) kilograms (kg) of C/kilograms (kg) of feedstock, for solid quantities. - (f) Any person subject to this SQM who operates a facility with stacks monitored by CEMS may use the annual emissions data from CEMS to report the emissions under paragraphs (a)(1) and (2).
+- (a) The person shall set out the following information, calculated for the calendar year using SQM ON.130 - ON.135, in an emission report prepared for a calendar year in respect of hydrogen production at a facility. - (b) Report the - (1) total annual quantity of CO2 emissions, expressed in tonnes (t); - (2) total annual quantity of CO2 recovered or captured, expressed in tonnes (t) and whether the CO2 is for downstream use, on-site production or for permanent storage - (3) total annual quantity of hydrogen production, expressed in tonnes (t); and - (4) total annual quantity of hydrogen purchased, expressed in tonnes (t). - (c) Indicate if the CO2 under (a)(2) that is recovered or captured is for downstream use, on-site production or for permanent storage. - (d) Report the total annual quantity of feedstock charged, reported by feedstock type, expressed in: - (1) cubic metres (m3), for gaseous quantities; - (2) litres (I), for liquid quantities; - (3) tonnes (t), for non-biomass solid quantities; and - (4) bone-dry tonnes (t), for biomass-derived solid fuel quantities. - (e) For each feedstock type reported under section ON.132 (d), report the annual weighted average carbon content expressed in - (1) kilograms (kg) of C/kilograms (kg) of feedstock, for gaseous quantities; - (2) kilograms (kg) of C/kilograms (kg) of feedstock or kilograms (kg) of C/cubic metres (m3) of feedstock, for liquid quantities; and - (3) kilograms (kg) of C/kilograms (kg) of feedstock, for solid quantities. - (f) Any person subject to this SQM who operates a facility with stacks monitored by CEMS may use the annual emissions data from CEMS to report the emissions under paragraphs (a)(1) and (2).
 This shall not include the emissions information specified for CEMS in ON.20.
 The person shall indicate where CEMS is being used to calculate emissions.

 (a) The person shall calculate CO2 process emissions using the GGQM in section 10.A of the GGQR.
+If the OBPSR applies to the covered facility, any references in the GGQR to methods under the OBPSR are considered to be part of the sections of the GGQR referenced in this section.

-- (a) Persons using the feedstock methodology under section 10.A of the GGQR shall follow the procedure under section 10.B of the GGQR. - (b) Persons shall quantify the hydrogen produced daily using equipment for measuring the production qualitythat is : - (1) calibrated according to the manufacturer's instructions and - (2) maintained to achieve an accuracy of plus or minus 5%. - (c) The calibration requirements under paragraph (b) do not apply to meters that are used for financial transactions if the supplier and purchaser do not have common owners and are not owned by subsidiaries or affiliates of the same company. - (d) The person shall use the following methods, as applicable, to determine the carbon content of the feedstocks: - (1) Any of the applicable analytical methods listed in the Technical Reference Document section of this Guideline (section 4). - (2) The most appropriate method published by a consensus-based standards organization to determine the carbon content of the feedstocks.
-If no appropriate method is published by a consensusbased standards organization, use industry standard methods, noting where such methods are used and what methods are used.
+- (a) Persons using the feedstock methodology under section 10.A of the GGQR shall follow the procedure under section 10.B of the GGQR. - (b) Persons shall quantify the hydrogen produced daily using equipment for measuring the production qualitythat is: - (1) calibrated according to the manufacturer's instructions and - (2) maintained to achieve an accuracy of plus or minus 5%. - (c) The calibration requirements under paragraph (b) do not apply to meters that are used for financial transactions if the supplier and purchaser do not have common owners and are not owned by subsidiaries or affiliates of the same company. - (d) The person shall use the following methods, as applicable, to determine the carbon content of the feedstocks: - (1) Any of the applicable analytical methods listed in the Technical Reference Document section of this Guideline (section 4). - (2) The most appropriate method published by a consensus-based standards organization to determine the carbon content of the feedstocks.
+If no appropriate method is published by a consensus-based standards organization, use industry standard methods, noting where such methods are used and what methods are used.